Twarner491/learnedSpectrum/README.md

    - Verify dataset structure
    - Check preprocessing logs in `data/processed/logs/`
    - Ensure sufficient disk space

-## Acknowledgements
-A thank you to Talha Rafique and the USC Institute for Technology and Medical Systems's Khan Lab for providing guidance on this project.

 ---
 - [Watch this repo](https://github.com/Twarner491/learnedSpectrum/subscription)